-Subordinated debt securities
+Subordinated debt

-In December 2018, the Company issued \$26.5 million in subordinated debt securities. \$12.4 million of the securities have a maturity date of December 2028 and a weighted average fixed rate of 5.74% for the first five years.
-The remaining \$14.1 million of securities have a maturity date of December 2030 and a weighted average fixed rate of 6.41% for the first seven years.
-After the fixed rate periods, all securities will float at the Wall Street Journal prime rate, with a floor of 4.5% and a ceiling of 7.5%.
-These securities pay interest quarterly, are unsecured, and may be called by the Company at any time after the remaining maturity is five years or less.
-Additionally, these securities qualify for Tier 2 capital treatment, subject to regulatory limitations.
+In December 2018, the Company issued \$26.5 million in subordinated notes.
+Notes totaling \$12.4 million have a maturity date of December 2028 and a weighted average fixed rate of 5.74% for the first five years.
+The remaining \$14.1 million of notes have a maturity date of December 2030 and a weighted average fixed rate of 6.41% for the first seven years.
+After the fixed rate periods, all notes will float at the Wall Street Journal prime rate, with a floor of 4.0% and a ceiling of 7.5%.
+These notes pay interest quarterly, are unsecured, and may be called by the Company at any time after the remaining maturity is five years or less.
+Additionally, these notes qualify for Tier 2 capital treatment, subject to regulatory limitations.

-On September 29, 2020, the Company issued \$50.0 million in subordinated debt securities.
+On September 29, 2020, the Company issued \$50.0 million in subordinated notes.
 Proceeds were reduced by approximately \$926 thousand in debt issuance costs.
-The securities have a maturity date of

-September 2030 with a fixed rate of 4.50% for the first five years.
-After the expiration of the fixed rate period, the securities will reset quarterly at a variable rate equal to the then current three-month Secured Overnight Financing Rate, as published by the Federal Reserve Bank of New York, plus 438 basis points.
-These securities pay interest semi-annually, are unsecured, and may be called by the Company at any time after the remaining maturity is five years or less.
-Additionally, these securities qualify for Tier 2 capital treatment, subject to regulatory limitations.
+The notes have a maturity date of September 2030 with a fixed rate of 4.50% for the first five years.
+After the expiration of the fixed rate period, the notes will reset quarterly at a variable rate equal to the then current three-month Secured Overnight Financing Rate, as published by the Federal Reserve Bank of New York, plus 438 basis points.
+These notes pay interest semi-annually, are unsecured, and may be called by the Company at any time after the remaining maturity is five years or less.
+Additionally, these notes qualify for Tier 2 capital treatment, subject to regulatory limitations.

-As of December 31, 2021, the total amount of subordinated debt securities outstanding was \$76.5 million less approximately \$697,000 of remaining debt issuance costs for a total balance of \$75.8 million.
+As of December 31, 2022 and 2021, the total amount of subordinated notes outstanding was \$76.5 million less approximately \$511 thousand and \$697 thousand of remaining debt issuance costs, respectively, for a total balance of \$76.0 million and \$75.8 million, respectively.

-10. EMPLOYEE BENEFITS
+11. EMPLOYEE BENEFITS

-The Company sponsors the South Plains Financial, Inc. Employee Stock Ownership Plan ("ESOP").
+The Company sponsors the South Plains Financial, Inc. ESOP.
 Effective May 9, 2019, the ESOP was restated and amended.
 The 401(k) related assets, which consisted of participants' elective and rollover accounts, were transferred to the newly formed City Bank 401(k) Plan.
 The ESOP covers all employees who have completed one month of service.

 The ESOP may be leveraged to purchase shares of SPFI stock.
 Shares are released from collateral and allocated to active employees, in proportion to annual debt service.
 The Company recognizes any debt of the ESOP as notes payable and the shares pledged as collateral are deducted from the stockholders' equity as unearned ESOP shares in the accompanying consolidated balance sheets.
-All ESOP shares were allocated as of December 31, 2021 and 2020.
+All ESOP shares were allocated as of December 31, 2022 and 2021.

 Through 2019, the Company made contributions to the ESOP as approved by the Board of Directors on an annual basis.
 These contributions, plus dividends received, were used to service any ESOP debt and repurchase allocated shares from participants and terminating vested participants.
-Company contributions to the ESOP in 2019 were \$1.8 million.
-There were no Company contributions made to the ESOP in 2021 or 2020.
+There were no Company contributions made to the ESOP in 2022, 2021 and 2020.

-As of December 31, 2021 and 2020, the number of shares held by the ESOP were 2,795,762 and 2,876,419, respectively.
-During 2019, the Company did not repurchase any shares from ESOP participants prior to the Company's shares being publicly traded.
+As of December 31, 2022 and 2021, the number of shares held by the ESOP were 2,574,100 and 2,795,762, respectively.